...

 Enhancing Father-Child Relationships: A Texas Commitment

-Texas dads can rest assured that their rights are legally protected.
+Texas dads can rest assured knowing that their rights are legally protected.
 Armed with the right knowledge and legal support, fathers can navigate divorce challenges while safeguarding their invaluable role in their children’s lives.

 Paternity, or legal fatherhood, establishes a child’s legal rights and privileges, including identity, family connections, and support.
 For married parents, paternity is automatically recognized.
 However, unmarried parents must take steps to legally establish paternity for the father to gain rights to his child.